mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Table-Based Fluent Calls

-In the previous version, there is no way for you to reuse the model unless you are working with dynamics and Anonymous Types.
+In the previous version, there is no way for you to reuse the model unless you are working with the dynamics and Anonymous Types.
 In this release, you can reuse an exact single model to whatever operations you would like.

 Let us say created a model person.